jscoq/jscoq/README.md

 ## API / How to embed in your own webpage

+*For a more detailed tutorial, refer to* [docs/embedding.md](docs/embedding.md).

-JsCoq provides a `coqManager` javascript object for embedding Coq in your particular application, blog, or webpage.
+jsCoq's main entry point is the `CoqManager` JavaScript object used for launching a Coq worker and embedding Coq functionality in your particular application, blog, or webpage.
 The basic pattern to add jsCoq to webpage with Coq code is: